cleo/connector-random/CLIENT.md

 public class RandomConnectorSchema extends ConnectorConfig {
 ```

-The Connector Client class requires no further annoation at the class level,
+The Connector Client class requires no further annotation at the class level,
 but extends `ConnectorClient`:

 ```java